-The financial statements have been prepared on the historical cost basis except for short-term investments measured at fair value through profit or loss, inventory and employee benefits.
+The financial statements have been prepared on the historical cost basis except for short-term investments measured at fair value through profit or loss, inventory (measured at the lower of cost or net realizable value) and assets and liabilities for employee benefits.
 For further information regarding the measurement of these assets and liabilities see Note 3 regarding significant accounting policies.